Why Does My Bed Feel Like It’s Vibrating? | Shocking Hidden Causes

 • Traffic and trains: Proximity to busy roads or railway lines means that passing vehicles or trains produce vibrations felt inside homes.

-• Electronic devices: Occasionally malfunctioning electronics like fans or speakers might emit subtle vibrations.
+• Electronic devices: Occasionally malfunctioning electronics like fans, speakers, or motors might emit subtle vibrations.

 These sources create real physical vibrations that your bed picks up through contact with the floor or walls.
 These are usually easy to verify by checking if others in the house feel the same sensation or by noticing if the vibration corresponds with specific activities outside.